bitsofcotton/p1/README.md

 Xa=B\*y\_0, this is equivalent to with large enough X', X'a'=\[B\*y O\], y=some X''\*a.
 So this is calculate with larger variable dimension.

+And if we need enough accuracy on full rank, with converting dimension into accuracy on the computer reigister, status should be vanished.

 If we predict one of these by not enough status length, then, re-predict with some skipped input of them, some recursion makes it better result.